deltaswapio/deltaswap/docs/operations.md

 Running a full node typically requires ~500G of SSD storage, 8G of RAM and 4-8 CPU threads (depending on clock frequency).
 Light clients have much lower hardware requirements.

-## Building guardiand
+## Building phylaxd

 For security reasons, we do not provide a pre-built binary.
-You need to check out the repo and build the guardiand binary from source.
+You need to check out the repo and build the phylaxd binary from source.
 A Git repo is much harder to tamper with than release binaries.

 To build the Wormhole node, you need [Go](https://golang.org/dl/) >= 1.19.0